-Another area I focus on is how water resources in urban areas are impacted by climate change and severe storms.
+Another area I focus on is how water resources and stormwater runoff in urban areas are impacted by climate change.
 We are developing recommendations on how green infrastructure - things like rain barrels, rain gardens, and permeable pavement - can be used to reduce those impacts.

 What impact do you see your research having?

 It really depends on the project you’re talking about.
 For the atmospheric deposition work, I could see that helping to better understand which species and ecosystems are more at risk to air pollution.
 We’ve come a long way with the Clean Air Act and Amendments in reducing deposition, but it’s still above the levels at which many ecosystems are harmed.
 For the climate change work, it could help local municipalities better manage the changes in stormwater runoff that are likely to occur in the coming decades.

 What are some basic problems with biodiversity loss?